emmanueltouzery/projectpad/README.md

 Your database password is never stored to disk.
 When you open SSH shells, the password to the remote server is briefly stored to disk in a file with 700 permissions, which will echo the password when executed (the 700 permissions means it's readable and executable by your user only).
 When you run SSH commands in a local terminal (tail, less, vim), a file with 700 permissions is briefly stored to disk (in 1.0 that file is never deleted, just overwritten everytime), which contains the remote username, remote host and the command to run.
 When you open a Windows remote desktop session, the password is piped in cleartext to the rdesktop process.

 ## Credits
-the icons come from http://www.glyphicons.com (will be credited in the app when the app is far enough)
+the icons come from http://www.glyphicons.com

 The storage is done through SQLcipher to have a safely encrypted data storage.
 That does complicate the installation of the application though.